GingaaBread/GNOStatic/src/essentials/datatypes.md

 # Data Types

+GNO is a statically-typed language, where every variable has a type that is already known during compilation.
+In GNO, variables can have three types:

+1. primitive data types
+2. objects
+3. enumeration constants

-GNO utilises the following data types:
+GNO utilises the following primitive data types:

 - **int**: 32-bit signed integers
 - **long**: 64-bit signed integers